JRKdotEXE/Merry-Christmas/README.md

-# Only wishing you a Merry Christma
+# Only wishing you a Merry Christmas
 https://jrkdotexe.github.io/merrychristmas/